 RADICALIZE Self Love & Community Love

 Always bring the focus back to love, and the inherent value of human beings.
-This is what we want our kids and communities to internalize to be strong through this election and beyond.
+This is what we want our kids and communities to internalize to be strong through difficult times.

 FEEL the Emotions Fully Flow

 Make room for feelings to flow without judgment.
 Emotional intelligence only occurs if feelings are valued and acknowledged.
 Emotional strength keeps us flexible and resilient.

 Nurture a peaceful world.
 Nationally, we are currently in a heightened state of divisiveness which is very stressful.
 We can choose to court peace in our own lives and, on a bigger level, we can notice nuance and commonalities between people while acknowledging the changes that need to be made.

 LEAD with Creative Expression

 Use creativity to help kids process their feelings as well as develop an understanding about big concepts, like power and oppression.
 By keeping creativity free and valued we support kids in maintaining not only their agency but also their own unique contribution in the world.